shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 ## Day-of Booklet

-I designed a day-of booklet with detailed information about the weekend's speakers and events.
-Each hacker received a copy at check-in.
+I designed a day-of booklet with detailed information about the weekend's speakers, schedule, and logistics.
+Each hacker received a copy with their swag bag at check-in.

 <div class="image-set" markdown="1">